roura356a/csk/intl.en-US/User Guide for Edge Container Service/Node management/Add an edge node.md

 This topic describes how to add an edge node as a worker node to a managed edge Kubernetes cluster in the Container Service for Kubernetes \(ACK\) console.
 Make sure that the added node can communicate with the Kubernetes API server of the cluster.
 You can add Elastic Compute Service \(ECS\) instances, Edge Node Service \(ENS\) instances, and on-premises servers to a managed edge Kubernetes cluster.

 -   A managed edge Kubernetes cluster is created.
 For more information, see [Create a managed edge Kubernetes cluster](/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md).
--   To enable the cluster to automatically add ENS instances, ENS must be activated.
+-   ENS is activated if you want to automatically add ENS instances.

 **Note:** When you use a managed edge Kubernetes cluster, take note of the following limits: